konung/datatable/README.md

 Limitations
 ==========

-There are many but most notbaly it only supports MySQL and PostgreSLQ through ActiveRecord.
+ *  It only supports MySQL and PostgreSLQ through ActiveRecord.